flyway/flywaydb.org/documentation/database/postgresql.md

 ### pgpass

-Authentication can be done via pgpass files to retrieve the credentials for a connection, in which case they do not need to be supplied in configuration.
+Authentication can be done with a pgpass file to retrieve the password for a connection, in which case it does not need to be supplied in configuration.
 If the path to a pgpass file is set in the environment variable `PGPASSFILE`, it will be read from here.
 If not, then in Windows the file will be read from the location `%APPDATA%\postgresql\pgpass.conf`, otherwise it is read from`~/.pgpass`.
 You can read more about pgpass files and their structure [here](https://www.postgresql.org/docs/9.6/libpq-pgpass.html).

 ## Limitations

 - No support for psql meta-commands with no JDBC equivalent like `\set`
 - Clean does not remove objects created by extensions.
-It is therefore highly recommended to create your extensions using `CREATE EXTENSION IF NOT EXISTS` in order to be able to clean and (re-)migrate your schema(s) at will.
+It is therefore highly recommended to create your extensions using `CREATE EXTENSION IF NOT EXISTS` in order to be able to clean and (re-)migrate your schema(s) at will
 - No support for cleaning referenced large objects in `pg_largeobject` ([Issue 1934](https://github.com/flyway/flyway/issues/1934))
+- No support for the `passfile` or `hostaddr` parameter when using pgpass as there is no JDBC equivalent

 <p class="next-steps">
     <a class="btn btn-primary" href="/documentation/database/aurora-postgresql">Aurora PostgreSQL <i class="fa fa-arrow-right"></i></a>